Expanded Learning Opportunities Program FAQs

 The above requirements are for program offering and pupil access.
 The actual attendance and amount of time a pupil attends program is based on the individual needs of the pupil and their family.

-For purposes of the audit beginning in 2023–24, an LEA may demonstrate the provided access requirement was met by showing the appropriate number of classroom-based pupils were enrolled in the program.
-A pupil that has an enrollment form signed by a parent and/or guardian on file, will be considered enrolled in the program.
+For purposes of the audit beginning in 2023–24, an LEA may demonstrate the provided access requirement was met by showing the eligible classroom-based pupils with a submitted registration form were enrolled in the program.
+A pupil that has an enrollment form signed by a parent and/or guardian on file and is on the master enrollment list will be considered enrolled in the program.
 EC Section 46120(g)(6)

 Pursuant to EC Section 46120(c)(2), pupils opting not to participate in the ELO Program shall not generate a penalty for an LEA.

-7. Are LEAs required to offer and provide access to pupils whose priority for the program is in transition?
-(Eg. Incoming TK pupils during the summer before school starts, outgoing 6th grade pupils during the summer after they have completed the school year, EL pupils in the midst of reclassification etc)
+Are LEAs required to offer and provide access to pupils whose priority for the program is in transition?
+(Eg. Incoming TK pupils during the summer before school starts, outgoing 6th grade pupils during the summer after they have completed the school year, English Learner [EL] pupils in the midst of reclassification etc)

 No. Pursuant to EC Section 46120(b)(1)(A), ELO Programs that are provided on school days are provided in-person, before or after school and do not count towards daily instructional minutes.

-In addition, LEAs must offer and provide access to the appropriate number of pupils, depending upon their UPP, for at least 30 nonschooldays, inclusive of Extended School Year (ESY) days provided pursuant to EC Section 56345(b)(3), for no less than nine hours of in-person Expanded Learning Opportunities per day.
-EC Section 46120(b)(1)(B)
+In addition, LEAs must offer and provide access to the appropriate number of pupils, depending upon their UPP, for at least 30 nonschooldays, inclusive of Extended School Year days provided pursuant to EC Section 56345(b)(3), for no fewer than nine hours of in-person Expanded Learning Opportunities per day.
+EC Section 46120(b)(1)(B) -

 TK is not optional and is included in the requirement because TK is operated as a program within Kindergarten.
 The average daily attendance generated by TK pupils is included in the ELO Program entitlement calculation, so LEAs are receiving funding for the TK unduplicated pupils.